PHPFastCGI/SpeedfonyBundle/README.md

 ## Current Status

 This daemon is currently in early development stages and not considered stable.
-A stable release is expected by September 2015.

 Contributions and suggestions are welcome.